farhadafg57/deepseek-clone/README.md

 # DeepSeek Clone

-DeepSeek Clone is a web application designed to provide an interactive chat interface powered by AI.
+DeepSeek Clone is a web application designed to provide an interactive chat interface powered by **AI**.
 It allows users to engage in conversations, manage chats, and perform actions like renaming or deleting chats.
 The application is built using modern web technologies such as React, Next.js, and Node.js.

 ## Features